nrajmalwar/EVA-6-Phase-1/Session_04/Architectural_Basics/Readme.md

-# MNIST Classification using stripped down network with less than 20,000 parameters
+# MNIST Classification with less than 20,000 parameters and 99.4% validation accuracy
 The objective is to optimize a network combining many deep learning techniques on the layers and use very few parameters to achieve high accuracy

 ## Data Preprocessing